8 Worthwhile Ways To Spend Thanksgiving Alone

 Meanwhile, you’re eating a meal solo while sitting on the couch or, as I was two years ago, staring at an empty chair and missing the person who once filled it.

-You might be feeling not-so-grateful if you’re spending your Thanksgiving alone, but being by yourself doesn’t mean you have to have a lonely Thanksgiving!
+You might be feeling not-so-grateful if you’re anxious about Thanksgiving this year alone, but being by yourself doesn’t mean you have to have a lonely Thanksgiving!

 In this article, I’ll cover: